-We currently hold 177 United States and foreign patents on our laser sources, with expiration dates ranging from 2009 to 2026.
+We currently hold 176 United States and foreign patents on our laser sources, with expiration dates ranging from 2013 to 2027.
 We have also obtained licenses under certain patents covering lasers and related technology incorporated into our products.
-Of particular importance is the license of three patents related to the sales of our Slab Series CO2 lasers, which we estimate to account for approximately 25% of our revenue in fiscal year 2008.
-Two of these licenses expire in 2009 and one expires in 2010.
-In addition, 67 patent applications have been filed and are under review by the relevant patent authorities.
+Of particular importance was the license of three patents related to the sales of our Slab Series CO_2 lasers, which we estimate to account for approximately 22% of our revenue in fiscal year 2009.
+Two of these licenses expired in 2009 and one expires in 2010.
+In addition, 63 patent applications have been filed and are under review by the relevant patent authorities.
 There can be no assurance that other companies are not investigating or developing other technologies that are similar to ours, that any patents will issue from any application filed by us or that, if patents do issue, the claims allowed will be sufficiently broad to deter or prohibit others from marketing similar products.
 In addition, there can be no assurance that any patents issued to us will not be challenged, invalidated or circumvented, or that the rights thereunder will provide a competitive advantage to us.
 See also "Business - Intellectual Property".